Frequently Asked Questions for Veterinarians in Riverdale

 One infected mosquito is all it takes to infect your dog with the baby form (larval stage) of the heartworm parasite.

-Lynn Animal Hospital has safe, effective products available that cater to you and your pet's lifestyle and your budget.
+Lynn Animal Hospital has safe, effective products available that cater to your pet's lifestyle and your budget.
 Heartworm prevention should be provided 12 months of the year.